TerrifyingBridge/PlanetarySystemsProject/Chapter 1 Two Body Problem/1.1 Introduction/Description.md

 $$ \frac{dL_{tot}}{dt} = m_{0} \vec{r_{0}} \times \ddot{\vec{r_{0}}} + m_{1} \vec{r_{1}} \times \ddot{\vec{r_{1}}} $$

-Now using the equations from earlier, we can replace the accerlation terms.
+Now using the equations from earlier, we can replace the acceleration terms.
 I am going to skip a step and also move all scalar terms to the outside that can be factored out.
-Especially since I think that nothing will be leanred from spending an entire step focusing on it.
+Especially since I think that nothing will be learned from spending an entire step focusing on it.

 $$ \frac{dL_{tot}}{dt} = \frac{G m_{0} m_{1}}{|\vec{r_{1}} - \vec{r_{0}}|^{3}} (\vec{r_{0}} \times (\vec{r_{1}} - \vec{r_{0}}) + \vec{r_{1}} \times (\vec{r_{0}} - \vec{r_{1}})) $$